VisTrails/VisTrails/doc/usersguide/wrapping.rst

 Function wrapping
 -----------------

-Functions can be wrapped using ``parse_function``.
-It takes the function or its import string and an optional namespace, and generates a function specification (``FunctionSpec``).
-Some function syntax need to be patched manually, e.g., if an argument should be supplied as an argv or kwarg.
+Functions can be wrapped using :meth:`~vistrails.core.wrapper.python_parser.PythonParser.parse_function`.
+It takes the function or its import string and an optional namespace, and generates a function specification (:class:`~vistrails.core.wrapper.specs.FunctionSpec`).
+Some function syntax needs to be patched manually, e.g., if an argument should be supplied as an argv or kwarg.

 FunctionSpec can be loaded as a module using the function generator: